nemuelsousa/lambda-stop-start-ec2/README.md

 # lambda-stop-start-ec2
-Python script to use in aws lambda to start/stop multiples rds instances by tag
+Python script to use in aws lambda to start/stop multiples ec2 instances by tag